Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ## [1] 239914
 ```

-and the predicted price for a house without a fireplace is
+and the predicted price for a house without a fireplace (indicator variable = 0) is

 $$\hbox{Predicted Price} = 174653 + 65261 \times 0 = \$ 174,653$$

 The difference between these predicted prices is $\hat{\beta}_1$ = \$65,261, the estimated value of the "slope" for the indicator variable.